 - Accessories: White, ivory, or yellow gloves.
 Walking stick or cane – black with a gold top or tightly rolled umbrella in inclement weather.
 Pocket watch on a chain hanging from the waistcoat.
 Cufflinks.

 Morning outfits had less rules than evening attire.
 Men could mix other ties, vests, patterns, and hats to create unique looks.

 If you are attending a formal 1920s evening, then you will need a 1920s style tuxedo.
 Here are some tips to help you use readily available clothing for your ’20s look.

-1. You can get either a black or very dark blue modern a tailcoat or a tuxedo jacket.
+- You can get either a black or very dark blue modern tailcoat or a tuxedo jacket.
 Tuxedos should have notch or peak lapels with a single button closure (it will be easier to find a two-button jacket).
 Double-breasted coats are also acceptable.
-Avoid shawl collars, velvet fabrics, contrasting lapels, skinny fit, white or colored tuxedo suits.
+Avoid shawl collars, velvet fabrics, contrasting color lapels, skinny fit, and colored tuxedo suits.

 Black tailcoats are relatively unchanged since the 1920s.
-Avoid white or any other color.
+Just avoid white or any other color.

 - Bib front dress shirts are hard to find.
 A plain white wingtip collar dress shirt will be a bit easier to find and look just as well.
 Avoid pleated tuxedo shirts, if possible.